 - Before starting this check, be sure there is enough room around the vehicle.
-It should be parked on a level surface. - 2.
-Apply the parking brake.
-Be ready to apply the regular brake immediately if the vehicle begins to move. - 3.
-With the engine off, turn the ignition on, but do not start the engine.
+It should be parked on a level surface.

+3. With the engine off, turn the ignition on, but do not start the engine.
 Without applying the regular brake, try to move the shift lever out of P (Park) with normal effort.
 If the shift lever moves out of P (Park), contact your dealer for service.